hudsonchen/CBQ/readme.md

 # Conditional Bayesian Quadrature

-This repository contains the implementation of the code for the paper "Conditional Bayesian Quadrature".
+This repository contains the implementation of the code for the paper "Conditional Bayesian Quadrature" https://arxiv.org/pdf/2406.16530, accepted by UAI 2024!

 In the code, the algorithm proposed in the paper is "CBQ", the baseline methods are Least-square Monte Carlo (LSMC), Kernel Mean Shrinkage estimator (KMS), and Importance Sampling (IS).

 Our approach consists in a two-stage Gaussian process regression.
 ![Description of image](illustration.png)